rafaelmnatali/nataligpt/README.md

 ## Features

-Ask general questions to query ChatGPT via an input box in the sidebar and save the answer to a file in the [workspace](https://code.visualstudio.com/docs/editor/workspaces).
+This extension employs ChatGPT to generate a Markdown file that contains a description of the current code.
+It then saves this Markdown file to a location within the [workspace](https://code.visualstudio.com/docs/editor/workspaces).

 ## Requirements